simondilhas/practice_circle/docs/index.md

+> *This document is a provisional draft written before the formal establishment of the first circle.
+> It defines the initial structure for collective refinement.
+> Upon founding, the circle will review, amend, and formally adopt or reject each section.*

 # The Practice Circle Manifesto

 Modern life excels at the outer tasks — researching, producing, optimizing.
 Yet forgets presence, balance, and connection.